 Regarding the encouragement to take current coursework, Sarah shared about a SoE faculty member who recently provided an intersession course to provide a revalidation opportunity for an interested group of students.
 This course also provided a means for them to update their knowledge of the field.

-Regarding validation methods, Matt mentioned the concern that some students have used one experience (e.g., 10 years of teaching) to validate multiple courses.
+Regarding revalidation methods, Matt mentioned the concern that some students have used one experience (e.g., 10 years of teaching) to validate multiple courses.

 Sarah and Matt agreed to make some revisions to the proposal and bring the updated version to the next meeting for a vote.